TransEmbedBA/TREMBA/README.md

 For training the generator for un-targeted and targeted attack, the command is

 ```
-python train_generator.py --config [ config/train_untarget.json | config/train_target.json ] --device 0 1
+python train_generator.py --config [config/train_untarget.json|config/train_target.json] --device 0 1
 ```

 `config/train_untarget.json` corresponds the generator for un-targeted attack and `config/train_target.json` corresponds the generator for un-targeted attack.
 You may change to `target_class` in `config/train_target.json` to train the generator for attacking different class.

-For training the generator for un-targeted and targeted attack, the command is
+For training the generator for the defened network, the command is

 ```
 python train_generator.py --config config/train_defense_untarget.json --device 0 1 2 3